Collection: Paint by numbers by Robin Wethe Altman

 Can you explain how different is your painting technique from the acrylic paint used with paint by numbers?

 A lot of my paintings were done in watercolor.
-I found them to be a little easier to get detail with.
+I found them to be a little easier to get details with.
 But I used them in a stronger way than most do... loading up the brush with thick paint and not as much water.

 What is your funniest memory about painting?